lbryio/lbry.com/content/faq/trending.md

 YouTube uses obscured, secret algorithms that are designed to be biased in favor of the mainstream media and other creators they prefer, rather than being neutral to all content ([See Veritasium's take on this](https://beta.lbry.tv/my-video-went-viral-here-s-why/)).

 LBRY creates open-source code that allows all of the world to see precisely how our features work.
-We can then write write articles like this one that try to spell it out in plain language.
+We can then write articles like this one that try to spell it out in plain language.
 The source code for the Trending/Top/New functionality is viewable [here](https://github.com/lbryio/lbry-sdk/blob/master/lbry/lbry/wallet/server/db/trending.py).